waotaa/e-core/README.md

 APP_DEDICATED_INSTRUMENT_TYPE
 : The name of the instrument type all instruments by default have

+KIBANA_HOST
+: The kibana API host

+KIBANA_API_KEY
+: The kibana api key used for calling kibana endpoints

 ELASTIC_INDEX_PREFIX
 : The prefix used to prefix all elastic indeces